Rodney Parker: 1980

 Parker was given a locker that was meant for interior offensive linemen, due to the Eagles having no others available, and at first, was mainly used to demonstrate routes of opposing receivers in practice.
-He saw little action in games until October 26, against the Chicago Bears, where made an important play that contributed to the Eagles' 17–14 win.
+He saw little action in games until October 26, against the Chicago Bears, where he made an important play that contributed to the Eagles' 17–14 win.
 Early in the fourth quarter, with the game tied 14–14, the Eagles were at the Bears' 35-yard line on third-and-seven.
 Joe Pisarcik, who had come in for the injured Ron Jaworski, threw an incomplete pass to Harold Carmichael.
 The Eagles were going to attempt a long field goal on fourth down, but Bears coach Neill Armstrong decided to accept an offensive pass interference penalty, which gave the Eagles a third-and-17 at the Bears' 45-yard line.
 Wally Henry, who was usually sent onto the field for such situations, had been injured four plays earlier by safety Gary Fencik, and so coach Dick Vermeil sent in Parker for the play.
 He found an opening in the Bears' prevent defense, and made his first career catch on a 20-yard pass for a crucial first down.

 Parker saw significant playing time in the Eagles' 24–0 win against the Washington Redskins three games later, making three catches for 46 yards.
 The first catch gained 14 yards and was a diving reception at the sideline, which gave the team an important first down.
 In a 21–22 loss to the San Diego Chargers two weeks afterwards, Parker made a 14-yard reception which was described as the "most difficult catch" of the game.

 Entering the final game of the season, against the Dallas Cowboys, the only way the Eagles would not win the division was if they lost by 25 or more points, due to tiebreaker rules.
 Parker said that shortly before the game, "I was very, very sick at my stomach ...
 I went to practice, but was so ill I was unable to do anything.
 I let the coaches know.
 I didn't think I could even make the trip [to Dallas], but they put me under the care of the trainers and by this morning (the day of the Dallas game) I was feeling much better.
 The problem by then was strength.
 I was weak from lack of food, but I stacked up on Snickers bars and told them I'd be ready if they needed me."